memgraph/docs/products/memgraph/v0.51.0/how_to_guides/use-query-modules-provided-by-memgraph.md

 ## How to Use Query Modules Provided by Memgraph?

-Memgraph supports extending the query language with procedures written by a user.
-These procedures are compiled into modules, which can then be loaded on startup.
+Memgraph supports extending the query language with user-written procedures.
+These procedures are grouped into modules, which can then be loaded on startup.

 ### Utility Query Module